ethyca/fides/docs/fides/docs/guides/masking_strategies.md

 The email has been replaced with a random string of 20 characters, while still preserving that the value is an email.

-See the [masking values](/fidesops/api#operations-tag-Masking) API on how to use fidesops to as a masking service.
+See the [masking values](/fidesops/api#operations-tag-Masking) API on how to use Fides to as a masking service.

 ## Configuration
 Erasure requests will mask data with the chosen masking strategy.

 To configure a specific masking strategy to be used for a Policy, you will create an `erasure` rule